Same-sex marriage in Kansas: Marie v. Moser

+Proceedings and judgment

 Once the decisions of the Tenth Circuit Court of Appeals in Kitchen v.
 Herbert and Bishop v.
 Smith became binding precedent on federal courts in Kansas, the American Civil Liberties Union (ACLU) filed a lawsuit, Marie v.
 Moser, in the U.S. District Court for the District of Kansas on October 10 on behalf of two lesbian couples who had been refused marriage licenses since the Supreme Court declined to review those decisions.
 The suit named as defendants Robert Moser, Secretary of the Kansas Department of Health and Environment (KDHE), and two district court clerks.
 Judge Daniel D. Crabtree heard oral arguments on October 31.
 On November 4, he ruled that "[b]ecause Kansas' constitution and statutes indeed do what Kitchen forbids, the Court concludes that Kansas' same-sex marriage ban violates the Fourteenth Amendment to the Constitution".
-He stayed enforcement of his ruling against state officials until 5 p.m. on November 11 unless the state defendants informed the court before then that they would not appeal the decision.
+He stayed enforcement of his ruling until 5 p.m. on November 11 unless the state defendants informed the court before then that they would not appeal the decision.
 The Tenth Circuit Court of Appeals rejected the state's request for a stay pending appeal.
 The Westboro Baptist Church sought to intervene in the suit without success.
-Anticipating the expiration of Judge Crabtree's temporary stay, Chief Judge Wayne Lampson of the state district court in Wyandotte County ordered his court's clerks to issue marriage licenses to same-sex couples beginning on November 12.
+Anticipating the expiration of Judge Crabtree's temporary stay, Chief Judge Wayne Lampson of the 29th Judicial District, covering Wyandotte County, ordered his court's clerks to issue marriage licenses to same-sex couples beginning on November 12.
 The state defendants asked Supreme Court Justice Sonia Sotomayor, as Circuit Justice for the Tenth Circuit, to issue a stay pending appeal, and on November 10 she granted a temporary stay pending consideration of their request.
-In their briefs, the parties disputed the significance of the order issued by the Kansas Supreme Court in State v.
+In their briefs, the parties disputed the significance of the order issued by the Kansas Supreme Court in Schmidt v.
 Moriarty and of the recent decision of the Sixth Circuit Court of Appeals in DeBoer v.
 Snyder.
 The Supreme Court denied the state's request for a stay on November 12, 2014, allowing the district court order to take effect.
 Attorney General Schmidt said that order only applied to Douglas and Sedgwick counties.